 Sales of pharmaceutical products depend in significant part on the availability of coverage and adequate reimbursement by third-party payors, such as state and federal governmental authorities, including those that administer the Medicare and Medicaid programs, and private managed care organizations and health insurers.
 Decisions regarding the extent of coverage and amount of reimbursement to be provided for each of our product and product candidates is and will be made on a plan-by-plan basis.
 One payor's determination to provide coverage for a product does not assure that other payors will also provide coverage, and adequate reimbursement, for the product.
 Each third-party payor determines whether or not it will provide coverage for a drug, what amount it will pay providers for the drug, and on what tier of its formulary the drug will be placed.
 These decisions are influenced by the existence of multiple drug products within a therapeutic class and the net cost to the plan, including the amount of the prescription price, if any, rebated by the drug's manufacturer.
 Typically, generic versions of drugs are placed in a preferred tier.
 The position of a drug on the formulary generally determines the co-payment that a patient will need to make to obtain the drug and can strongly influence the adoption of a drug by patients and physicians.
-Patients who are prescribed treatments for their conditions and providers performing the prescribed services generally rely on third-party payors to reimburse all or part of the associated healthcare costs.
-Patients are unlikely to use our products unless coverage is provided, and reimbursement is adequate to cover a significant portion of the cost of our products.
+Patients who are prescribed treatments for their conditions and providers performing the prescribed services generally rely on third-party payor's decision to provide coverage for a drug does not imply that an adequate reimbursement is adequate to cover a significant portion of the cost of our products.
 Additionally, a third-party payor's decision to provide coverage for a drug does not imply that an adequate reimbursement rate will be approved.
 Also, third-party payors are developing increasingly sophisticated methods of controlling healthcare costs.
-As a result, coverage, reimbursement and placement determinations a
+As a result, coverage, reimbursement and placement determinations are complex and are often the subject of extensive negotiations

-Unless we enter into a strategic collaboration under which our collaborator assumes responsibility for seeking coverage and reimbursement for a given product, we will be responsible for negotiating coverage, reimbursement and placement decisions for our product candidates, if approved.
+Unless we enter into a strategic collaboration under which our collaborator assumes responsibility for seeking coverage and reimbursement for a given product (such as the AZSTARYS License Agreement), we will be responsible for negotiating coverage, reimbursement and placement decisions for our product candidates, if approved.
 Coverage, reimbursement and placement decisions for a new product are based on many factors including the coverage, reimbursement and placement of already marketed branded drugs for the same or similar indications, the safety and efficacy of the new product, availability of generics for similar indications, the clinical need for the new product and the cost-effectiveness of the product.
 Increasingly, both purchasers and payors are also conducting comparative clinical and cost effectiveness analyses involving application of metrics, including data on patient outcomes, provided by manufacturers.